jenngeorge/LunchMeet/docs/phases/day10.md

   to that conversation's message index
   - a message form in messageindex sends messages
     + after send clicked, shows message in messageindex and clears textarea
+  - fixed double search bug on first browse (had to preventDefault to avoid confusing Chrome)

 ###notes